Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 ## Adding Components

-Right now, out custom block is using the default component values (which can be found [here](/blocks/block-components)).
+Right now, our custom block is using the default component values (which can be found [here](/blocks/block-components)).

 Let's configure our own functionality!